All the absolute best Boxing Day sales worth shopping today

 H&M

-Sound the fashion alarm: the Swedish high street giant has already kicked off its sale with up to 50 per cent off every category, including womenswear, menswear, childrenswear, home and beauty.
+Sound the fashion alarm: the Swedish high street giant if offering up to 50 per cent off every category, including womenswear, menswear, childrenswear, home and beauty.
+Case in point is this gorgeous draped skirt, also available in a deep red, which will now set you back just £15 (was £29.99, Hm.com).

 If you struggle to get Carrie Bradshaw’s blue crystal-embellished Manolo Blahnik’s off your mind, but don’t have a casual £800 to blow on a pair of heels, consider these dupes.
 Strikingly similar to the designer pair, these heels come in both cobalt blue and magenta pink, and feature a crystal buckle, with a pointed tip, square sole and slingback.
 Wear yours with everything from party dresses to jeans and a nice top for trips down the pub.